mechanomi/hunting-unicorns/your_first_hunt.rst

 Your First Hunt
 ===============

 Okay.
-You've purchased your equipment from a reputable goblin stockist or local auction house.
+You've purchased your equipment from a reputable goblin stockist or auction house.
 You've selected an enchanted forest and spoken to the appropriate lorekeeper.
 Perhaps you've even enlisted the help of a friend.

 What's next?